PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 - For Private type company, Edit is always possible
   - Company name can be changed only when Grant doesn't exists.
   - Date & Stock Price can be changed anytime
-- For Public & Limited Partnership type company, Edit is only possible when Grant doesn't exists (When Grant exists, doesn't allow Edit because Date & Stock Price fields are not applicable so nothing remains to edit)
+- For Public & Limited Partnership type company, Edit is not possible.
+(When Grant exists, doesn't allow Edit because Date & Stock Price fields are not applicable so nothing remains to edit).

 ### UI Rule